tobyhwang/CS491_Final_Project/README.md

 ### Notes to the Grader

 As discussed with Professor Kanich, we will not be handling reviews as previously stated in the proposal due to the fact that we are not creating any type of login profiles.
 Instead we will allow the user to rate each drink only once per browsing session.
 So a user can't review a drink more than once in a session.
+It does take some time for the application to pull the list of drinks, but if there is significant lag (or anything of that nature), just refersh the url.

 ### Prerequisites & Installing